Bilinear structures of the fourth-order lattice Gel'fand-Dikii equations: Casoratian solutions and -extended GD-4 type equations

-Note that there are only $f$ and $g$ which are involved in the bilinear form.
+This theorem will be proved later together with the $\delta$-extended case.
+For the $\delta$-extension of the GD-4 (C-3) equation, note that there are only $f$ and $g$ which are involved in the bilinear form.
 For $f'$ and $g'$ defined as in \eqref{eq:moB2'}, making use of the relations in \eqref{fafd}, from \eqref{eq:C3-b0} we get the $\delta$-extended bilinear form

 and meanwhile, from

 we get \eqref{eq:vava'}, \eqref{wbwb'} and $S_{a,b}=S'_{a,b}$, which lead to the $\delta$-extended form of the GD-4 (C-3) equation \eqref{eq:C3o2}:

 The corresponding Hietarinta's form reads